Trevor16gordon/notes/_sources/music_gen_rnn.md

 **Adding note reference**

 All notes are trained and predicted from the same network.
 We want the model to be have some information about which note it is current training/predicting with.
 So a single element is added that represents the midi value for that note note 0->128.
-Additionally I also add a one hot encoding for which of the 12 lettered notes it currently is.
+Additionally I also add a one hot encoding for which of the 12 lettered notes (A, A#, B, C, C#, D, D#, E, F, F#, G, G#) it currently is.

 ![Note inputs](images/rnn_music/note_inputs.jpg)